 Chelsea Supporters' Trust (CST) board member Dan Silver told the BBC: “UEFA's indifference to the fans has come to the fore again.
 They became our friends in the European Super League but now they have turned their back on us.

 “Uefa's insistence on charter flights – initially linked to) Percentage of tickets returned by clubs – only spending 24 hours with added Covid testing and additional costs in Portugal made it very prohibitive.
 While there are obvious solutions closer to home, selling tickets for up to €400 for a limited-access final with unnecessary travel is overkill. “

-CST as well as City's 1894 Group tweeted on Wednesday: “ChelseaSTrust & WeAre 1894 Stand together against the lies, greed, hypocrisy and deception of Uefa and their president, Aleksander Cefer.
-The post featured a picture of Ceferin under the title "Greedy Father" in which he mocked him for resembling Vito Corleone in the Godfather.
+CST, as well as City's 1894 Group, tweeted on Wednesday: “Stand together against the lies, greed, hypocrisy and deception of ChelseaSTrust & WeAre 1894 UEFA and their president, Aleksander Ceferin.
+The post included a picture of Ceferin mocking him for looking like Vito Corleone from The Godfather, under the caption “Greed Daddy.”

-“In a comprehensive and efficient Airport mobility system is in place to welcome fans traveling and take them directly to the fan meeting points; this can only be reached with evidence of a negative test result.
-These measures are aimed at ensuring that both visiting fans and locals have a safe day out. "
+“A comprehensive and efficient Airport has a mobility system to welcome fans traveling and take them directly to fan meeting points; this can only be accessed with evidence of a negative test result.
+These measures aim to ensure a safe day for both visiting fans and locals alike. ”

 Backers will need a PCR test 72 hours before and after their flight, another test after they return.
 The capacity of the match at Estádio do Dragão is 24,500, a third of what it usually holds.